digitalarche/Bad.Pw-Open/README.md

 # Introduction
 It is a bad password generator, it is part of source code from https://bad.pw/.
 You can use it to built a bad password generator.
-However, you need following things:
-PHP;
-MySQL;
+This code is based on PHP and MySQL.
+So that, if you want to use it, you need `PHP` and `MySQL`.

 # How?
 1. Download the code.